- JudgeMate for scooter contests

 The scootering community is actively working toward Olympic inclusion, with the International Scooter Association pursuing IOC recognition.
 The sport's youth appeal, spectator-friendly format, and growing international federation structure position it as a strong candidate for future Games.

-Trick Progression & Innovation
+Trick Progression & New Moves

-Modern competitive scootering has seen an explosion in trick difficulty.
+Competitive scootering has seen an explosion in trick difficulty.
 Triple rotations, double flips, and complex combo tricks are now standard at the elite level.
 The lightweight nature of scooters allows for rapid progression that rivals or exceeds other action sports.

 Digital & Social Media Growth